-The Scripture, foreseeing that God would justify the Gentiles by faith, preached the Good News beforehand to Abraham, saying, “In you all the nations will be blessed.”
-So then, those who are of faith are blessed with the faithful Abraham.
+The Scripture, foreseeing that God would justify the Gentiles by faith, preached the Gospel beforehand to Abraham, saying, “Through you all the nations will be blessed.”
+So then, those who have faith are blessed along with the faithful Abraham.
 Galatians 3:8-9

 The Valley of Vision

 1 The burden against the valley of vision.

 that you have all gone up to the housetops?

 Your slain are not slain with the sword,

 All who were found by you were bound together.

 They fled far away.

 4 Therefore I said, “Look away from me.
 I will weep bitterly.